joakin/joakin.github.com/_posts/2012-01-17-ie-weirdos-v1.md

 Etc. I suppose that with the rest of words its the same.

-Fuck IE, seriously, there is nothing worse than a browser/interpreter that makes you change how your code looks because it hasn’t the grammar properly implemented... (that, and all the css quirks that it has, and the opposition to webgl, etc)
+Fuck IE, seriously, there is nothing worse than a browser/interpreter that makes you change how your code looks because it hasn't the grammar properly implemented... (that, and all the css quirks that it has, and the opposition to webgl, etc)

 Bonus: Extra commas in object literals result in broken JS on IE, like this

     var a = {
-        ie: ‘sucks’,
+        ie: 'sucks',
-        aLot: ‘fuckit’,
+        aLot: 'fuckit',
     }

 That extra comma will break all your scripts.